Sales Tax Fairness

 NRF believes it’s time to level the playing field so all retailers — no matter which channel they sell in — can remain competitive.
 While a number of states have passed their own legislation attempting to address the issue, NRF believes the solution to sales tax collection must be mandated by federal law, be fair and apply to all sellers, and be flexible enough for states to adopt and sellers to comply.

-NRF has spent more than a dozen years lobbying on Capitol Hill, testifying before Congress, working with governors, state treasurers, and state legislatures, and explaining the issue to the news media.
+NRF has spent more than a dozen years lobbying on Capitol Hill, testifying before Congress, working with governors, state treasurers and state legislators, and explaining the issue to the news media.

 Time for Retailers to Get Involved